sccn/sccn.github.io/tutorials/09_source/DIPFIT.md

 The last edit box *Channel to omit channels from dipole fitting*.
 By pressing List, a list of channels appears that allows users to exclude eye channels (or other, possibly non-head channels) from the dipole fitting procedure.
-For example, non scalp channels should be removed prior to running dipole fitting.
+For example, non-scalp channels should be removed prior to running dipole fitting.

+Note: We advise to exclude peri-ocular channel values from inverse source models because of poor conductance model geometry at the front of the head.

 #### Avoiding co-registration by choosing appropriate channel locations